Investing in gilts for tax-efficient returns

 Yet another tax-efficient option is fixed income investing through low-interest, short-dated UK government bonds (known as gilts).
 These are relatively low risk, as the UK government has never failed to repay its domestically issued debt.
 They are similar to fixed-term cash savings options, as they have a preset known maturity date and fixed redemption value.
 However, if you don’t hold them to maturity, the value of the investments can go down as well as up.

-The attraction of this kind of investment right now is that many short-dated gilts can currently be bought for a price below their redemption value.
+The attraction of investing in gilts right now is that many short-dated UK government bonds can currently be bought for a price below their redemption value.
 This means you can expect to earn more than simply the interest payments; you could also make a profit by buying a gilt at less than its face value and then receiving the full value from the government when it matures.

 If you are a UK taxpayer, this creates an opportunity to make capital gains without paying capital gains tax (CGT), creating particularly attractive gross returns for higher-rate taxpayers.